- Can You Exercise Your Dog With Diarrhea?

 1. Exercise To Stimulate The Mind When The Dog Has Diarrhea

-Your dog, like a kid, is curious about everything.
-Boredom may lead to destructive behavior if your dog is confined to the home for an extended period.
+Your dog, like a kid, is curious about everything, and boredom may lead to destructive behavior if your dog is confined to the home for an extended period.

-Your dog is dependent on you to take them out to discover the world’s sights, scents, and sounds.
-It is why it’s essential to take your dog for exercises, even with diarrhea.
+Your dog also depends on you to take them out to discover the world’s sights, scents, and sounds.

 2. Exercise Your Lonely Dog With Diarrhea To Make It More Social